lazylibrarian/LazyLibrarian/README.md

 To all other contributors - Patches are gratefully received espically when they can be auto merged :).
-## Please create Pull Requests against  [master-2014-01-21-Snapshot] as this will be the latest code base at any time.
-I will periodically move updates back to Master for general release.

 Thanks - DobyTang